AgilData/open-sharding/doc/README.txt

 Get a connection to the OSP JDBC driver using the appropriate URL:

 Connection conn = DriverManager.getConnection(url, userName, password);

+OSP MODE

 The OSP JDBC URL format is described here:

 When operating in "osp" mode, communicating with an OSP process or server, use the following JDBC URL format: